solo-io/solo-cop/workshops/gloo-gateway/README.md

 ## Lab 1 - Configure/Deploy the Kubernete cluster <a name="Lab-1"></a>

-You will need a single kubernetes cluster for this workshop.
+You will need a single Kubernetes cluster for this workshop.

 This workshop can run on many different Kubernetes distributions such as EKS, GKE, OpenShift, RKE, etc or you can
 * [create local k3d cluster](infra/k3d/README.md)